 The acromion process is an anterolateral protuberance of the spine that arcs over the glenohumeral joint and articulates with the clavicle via a small oval facet on its distal end.
-From the lateral end of spine it protrudes forwards nearly at right angle and overhangs the glenoid cavity.
+Acromion process protrudes forward form the lateral end of spine, nearly at right angle and overhangs the glenoid cavity.
 It has subcutaneous superior surface.
 One of the most important structures of the scapula is the lateral condensation of bone that creates the acromion process.

-It consists of an apex, medial and lateral borders, and superior and inferior surfaces.
+Acromion process consists of an apex, medial and lateral borders, and superior and inferior surfaces.
 The medial and lateral borders of acromion go along with the upper as well as lower edges of the crest of the spine of scapula, individually.
-It has rough and subcutaneous superior surface.
+Acromion process has rough and subcutaneous superior surface.
 Its inferior surface associated with subacromial bursa and is smooth.

-- Attachment to the trapezius muscle is given by the medial border of acromion.
+- Attachment of acromion process to the trapezius muscle is given by the medial border of acromion.

 - A circular surface near the apex is produced by the medial border, which connects with the lateral end of clavicle in order to create the acromioclavicular joint.